Group Health Insurance for Construction Firms

 Group Health Insurance Options for Construction Firms

-Construction companies typically have three primary group health insurance structures to consider: fully insured plans, level-funded plans, and self-funded plans.
-Each option offers different levels of risk, cost control, and flexibility.
+Construction companies typically have three primary group health funding structures to consider: fully insured, level-funded, and self-funded.
+Each option offers different levels of risk, cost control, transparency, and flexibility.
+The “best” option depends on your crew size, enrollment stability, cash flow, and how much control you want over long-term cost trends.

 Why Construction Firms Are Moving Toward Level-Funded and Self-Funded Plans

 Group health insurance eligibility for construction firms depends on employee count, ownership structure, and state requirements.
-Some firms qualify with as few as two enrolled employees, while others need a minimum participation percentage to access certain plan designs.
+Some firms can qualify with as few as two enrolled employees, while others must meet minimum participation percentages to access certain plan designs or carriers.
+Even when a carrier is flexible, the plan still needs clean rules so administration doesn’t turn into constant exceptions.

 Multi-State and Mobile Construction Crews